What is a personal budget in social care?

 If you’ve been assessed as needing non-urgent help and support, you’ll be allocated a sum of money based on your care plan.
-You can then decide how the money is spent, and this enables you to have greater choice and control over the services you use, rather than taking a council’s ‘one-size-fits-all’ prescription.
+You can then decide how the money is spent, and this enables you to have greater choice and control over the services you use.

 How is a personal budget worked out?

-The sum of money you will be allocated is worked out by the local council who will look at:
+The sum of money you’ll be allocated is worked out by the local authority, who will look at:

 - Your care needs assessment

 - A financial assessment or ‘means-test’ that looks at your income, savings and other assets.

 If your needs change in the future, your personal budget amount may change.

 There are different ways you can choose to take a personal budget: